nabil828/comp1537-w25-playground/w12-MongoDB-Mongoose.js/readme.md

 In this example, we create a Mongoose model for the `kittens` collection based on the `kittySchema` schema.

 ## III.
-CRUD Operations with Mongoose
+CRUD Operations with Mongoose.js

 ### A. Reading documents